 Elementary School Curriculum

 Primary teachers (K-2) have the important job of teaching students to read.
 The main focus in grades K-2 is reading and math.
 Teachers are using short formative assessments to monitor student progress and Response to Intervention (RtI) within each grade level.
-Special classes for grades K-2 students include music, art and physical education.
+Special classes for grades K-2 students include technology, music, art and physical education.

 Middle School Curriculum